What Are the 5 Stages of ADHD and How Do They Impact Life?

 ”This isn’t something I can outgrow.”

 For some, realizing that ADHD is lifelong brings sadness or despair.
 They may feel overwhelmed by how much effort it takes to function in a world not designed for neurodivergent brains.
-This stage can involve a re-examination of past traumas, feelings of isolation, or a dip in self-worth.

-It’s important to recognize that these feelings are a natural part of the adjustment process.
-With support, many individuals move through this stage into something more stable and self-affirming.
+This stage can involve re-examining past traumas, feelings of isolation, or a dip in self-worth.
+These feelings are a natural part of the adjustment process.
+With support, many people move through this stage into something more stable and self-affirming.

 Stage 5: Acceptance and Integration